PLCnext/EdgeDevices/FW_2023/Configuration/06_Date_and_Timezone.md

 <BR>

 1. Connect to your EPC via SSH ("Putty"). <BR>
-2. After logging in as admin, log is as "root" user. <br>
+2. After logging in as admin, log in as "root" user. <br>
 3. Inside the folder /usr/share/zoneinfo you can see all available timezones. <br>
 Since my EPC is located in Germany, I will choose "Europe" --> "Berlin" as my timezone.<br>
-4. Create the neccecary user right via folowing command (change the timezone ("/Europe/Berlin") to your required place): <BR>
+4. Create the neccecary user right via following command (change the timezone ("/Europe/Berlin") to your required place): <BR>

         ln -sf /usr/share/zoneinfo/Europe/Berlin /etc/localtime